tcastanley/MSW-to-Energy-Feedstock-Analysis/README.md

  This data was collected by the <b>Asia Pacific Water Consultants (APWC)</b>, commissioned by the <b>Commonwealth Litter Programme (CLiP)</b>
  with support from the <b> Centre for Environment Fisheries and Aquaculture Science (CEFAS)</b>.
-The original purpose for the collection of this data was to support local governments in developing better ocean waste mangement strategies.
+The original purpose for the collection of this data was to support local governments in developing better ocean waste management strategies.

  <b>The purpose of this project is to determine the viability of measured household MSW samples as feedstock for Plasma Gasification
  Technology.</b> Plasma Gasification converts all MSW except metals and glass, into a <i>"Syngas"</i> (mostly CO and H2) which